- About us

 DO NOT attempt to remove any line or hooks.
 Do not lift a turtle out of the water by pulling on the line.
 If you catch a turtle on a fishing line, use a dip net to lift it out of the water.

 Report any injured, sick, and orphaned native wild animals in the Greater Houston/Upper Gulf Coast area to the Wildlife Center of Texas.
-They are open 7 days a week and can be reached by phone at 713-861-WILD (713 861 9453).
+They are open 7 days a week and can be reached at 713-861-WILD (713 861 9453).